jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 and install it on the laptop/PC.
 If you already have a machine with Ubuntu 16.04 installed that meets the requirements, check if you have sudo permissions, you will need them in the following steps.

-Before proceeding, please execute this in a terminal to get your system up to date
+Before proceeding, please execute this in a terminal in order to get your system up to date

 <pre>
 sudo apt update && sudo apt upgrade